rust-lang/nomicon/src/atomics/relaxed.md

 ```

 But then calling that function from multiple threads opens you up to an
-execution like below that results in two threads obtaining the same ID:
+execution like below that results in two threads obtaining the same ID (note
+that the duplication of `1` in the modification order is intentional; even if
+two values are the same, they always get separate entries in the order if they
+were caused by different accesses):

 ```text
 Thread 1   COUNTER   Thread 2